AgentsClient

 : Optional thumbnail image link.defs?

-: Optional dictionary of additional definitions or metadata.
+: Optional dictionary of additional definitions or metadata.title

 : Toolkit’s title.name